 Bi-weekly 30-minute meditation sessions to de-stress and learn basic relaxation techniques.
 No experience or registration required.
-Join us on Zoom bi-weekly on Wednesdays from 3:00-3:30 EST, starting February 17 until May 5, 2021.
+Join us for the Wind Down Wednesday drop-in meditation session on Zoom bi-weekly on Wednesdays from 3:00-3:30 EST, starting February 17 until May 5, 2021.

 Virtual Support Group Offerings

 Virtual Support Groups provide a place for students to come together to learn new skills, receive support, and share information and resources.
 Virtual support groups are different from therapy groups.
 The facilitator may provide educational information and facilitate an interactive dialogue among students who are sharing information and resources and providing one another with support.
 Groups are held weekly to bi-weekly at a scheduled date and time Regular attendance is strongly encouraged.
 Participants will be provided with a Zoom meeting link once they register for the group.
 Register for a virtual support group.